jsetton/alexa-assistant/README.md

 # What's New in this release

 * Supports Node.js 14.x
-* Supports for ASK CLI deployment all-in-one skill and cloudformation stack with optional local building using docker
+* Supports for ASK CLI deployment all-in-one skill and CloudFormation stack with optional local building using docker
 * Added support for device location converting Alexa skill device address to location coordinates using Google Maps Geocode API
 * Increased supported locales list
 * Replaced deprecated render template interface with simple cards display when text response available